zorbaTheRainy/caddy/README.md

 Visit [http://localhost:8080](http://localhost:8080) and view the process configuration, status and logs.

-Belwo is an image of webproc running DNSmasq
+Below is an image of webproc running DNSmasq

 You'll notice the screen is split in 2.
 One half shows an edittable veriosn of the config file (Caddyfile), the other STDOUT/STDERR.